-In addition to the resources available from OU Law’s Office of Professional and Career Development (OPCD), PILSA student coordinators are available to review resumes and advise students pursuing a public interest career.
+In addition to the resources available from OU Law’s Office of Career Development (CDO), PILSA student coordinators are available to review resumes and advise students pursuing a public interest career.
 For information, contact Professor Mary Sue Backus at email@example.com.

 Public Interest and Pro Bono Fair

 Many connections are initiated at PILSA's annual Public Interest and Pro Bono Career Fair, held each spring at the law school.
 The fair offers local public interest organizations and government agencies a chance to distribute informational materials, collect resumes and conduct informal interviews of prospective student volunteers, while providing students seeking law clerk positions with the opportunity to learn about many different agencies and opportunities.